 Students receive the Bates allocation for books and supplies, except for those programs where books are included in program fee.
-The allocation for “personal expenses” is based on the Bates personal expenses allocation with a cost of living adjustment, if indicated.
-The maximum adjustment is twice the on-campus allocation.
+The allocation for “personal expenses” is based on the cost of living at the host city and / or based on program estimates.
 This allocation is excluded if the program cost includes personal expenses.

 Round trip transportation to the program.

-Costs are based on advance purchase, student fares. $25 is provided for local travel expenses.
-The cost of transportation is provided for one semester only.
-If the student studies off-campus for two semesters, this cost is for the first semester.
-The one exception is when the student studies on a Bates FSA program and studies abroad a second time in the same language setting.
+Flight estimates are based on advance purchased student fares.
+Program estimates are used to calculate estimated costs for local travel expenses.
 For international students, the cost of round trip travel from Boston to the program/university is addressed, unless lower cost alternatives are more appropriate.

 Off-Campus Study Fee.

-The College charges an “Off-Campus Study Registration Fee” equal to 7% of the Bates Single Fee for that semester except when students pay the full Bates Single Fee for their program.
-The Single Fee for the Bates Fall Semester Abroad programs and Off-Campus Short Term courses includes the cost of visas.
-On all other programs, the cost of visas is the student’s responsibility
+The College charges an “Off-Campus Study Fee” equal to 7% ($2,850 per semester in 2023-2024) of the Bates Single Fee for that semester except when students pay the full Bates Comprehensive Fee for their program.

 The expected work-study contribution for the semester abroad is covered by Bates grant aid.

-Students are encouraged to apply for non-Bates grants.
-Students may apply outside scholarships toward the work-study and loan portions of their financial aid package and their expected family contribution.
-Students retain all the outside grant money they receive unless the Bates and outside grants exceed the “Cost of Attendance.”
+Students are encouraged to apply for non-Bates scholarships.
+Students may apply outside scholarships toward the loan portions of their financial aid package and their expected family contribution.
+Students retain all the outside grant money they receive unless the Bates and outside grants exceed the “Cost of Attendance.
 (Large merit awards as a result of academic performance on the program are divided equally between the student and Bates.)

 Awards are based on the anticipated costs and the currency exchange rate at the time of the calculation of the “Cost of Attendance.”
 They are not adjusted, upwards or downwards, unless exceptional cost or rate changes occur.
 Appropriate documentation is required.

-The costs of passports, immunizations, health insurance, extra travel, and extra personal expenses while abroad are the student’s responsibility.
+The costs of passports, immunizations/vaccinations, health insurance, extra personal travel, additional cultural travel not part of your academic program, and extra personal expenses while abroad are the student’s responsibility.